Ways to pay

 - Where the customer has entered into a payment plan and that customer fails to honour that plan.

 For the avoidance of doubt a premise shall not be disconnected where this would involve another customer being disconnected.
-As a minimum, Irish Water will issue at least one direct notice in writing at least 5 working days in advance of carrying out a disconnection.
+As a minimum, Uisce Éireann will issue at least one direct notice in writing at least 5 working days in advance of carrying out a disconnection.
 No disconnections will be carried out on a Friday, Saturday, Sunday, eve of a Public Holiday or a Public Holiday.

 Where an account holder has had supply disconnected due to outstanding debt and subsequently reached a settlement with us through a payment plan or payment in full, the account holder shall be entitled to have normal supply restored.
 We are committed to ensuring the restoration of supply within two working days, subject to operational capacity.

-More details on disconnections and other customer commitments can be found in the CRU handbook.
+More details on disconnections and other customer commitments can be found in our Customer Commitment page.